croservices/cro/docs/reference/cro-zeromq.md

 the service.

 There are various methods for constructing the most common kinds of pipeline.
-It is allowable (though not always sensible) to bind or connect endpoints.
+It is allowable (though not always sensible) to either bind or connect the endpoints.

 #### Replier (REP)